Tanba Province: History

 Before the establishment of the Ritsuryō system, the area was under control of the Tanba Kokuzō and included both the Tanba and Tango areas.
 The province of Tango was created in 713 during the reign of Empress Genmei by separating the northern five districts (Kasa District, Yoza District, Tamba District (later Naka District), Takeno District, and Kumano District) into "Tango", and the districts closer to the capital as "Tanba".
 The Tanba area is rugged, and can be roughly divided into several river basins separated by mountains.
 For this reason, historically the province has been difficult to govern as a whole.
 On the other hand, its proximity to the capital gave it a strategic importance.
+In 1131 the Tamba Province was give to Taira no Tadamori by the Emporor.
+It was previously unaproppriated.
 During the Muromachi period, the Hosokawa clan were the shugo of the province, but governed through their proxies, the Naito clan.
 During the late Sengoku period, the province was conquered by Akechi Mitsuhide, and after his defeat by Toyotomi Hideyoshi at the Battle of Yamasaki in the aftermath of the assassination of Oda Nobunaga, it was governed by a succession of relatives of the Toyotomi clan.
 In the Edo Period, Tanba was governed by a mosaic of mostly fudai daimyō domains, who were considered more reliable by the Tokugawa shogunate and who could be called upon when necessary for the defense of Kyoto and Osaka.